outofforest/declaration-of-responsibility/README.md

 # Declaration of responsibility

-I grant myself the right to refuse to execute any task if it might, in my sole opinion, endanger other human beings or their legit interests
+Having regard to the fact that I am a free human being, you understand that by entering any business relationship with me playing a role of contractor or employee, you accept my inalienable, unrestrictable moral right I own by nature, to refuse to perform any task if it might, in my sole opinion, endanger other human beings or their legit interests.
+This right must not be canceled or limited by any statement of signed agreement.

-Signatures:
+Signature:

 Wojciech Małota-Wójcik